Opinion | This isn’t the U.S. Senate. It’s more like day care.

 Honey, would you listen to this?!
 It says babies aren’t born racist but are taught to be racist.
 And parents are supposed to teach their children to be anti-racist.
 That’s outrageous!
 Honey?
 Honey, are you awake?

 These books, among others, present a critical conundrum for Jackson’s confirmation, according to Cruz’s graphically illustrated interrogation.
-This is because they’re available (and sometimes recommended) at Georgetown Day School, a private school in Washington, D.C., where Jackson serves on the board of trustees.
+This is because they’re available (and sometimes recommended) at Georgetown Day School, a private school in D.C., where Jackson serves on the board of trustees.

 So?

-So, Cruz thinks that because certain books are accessible to students at an elite, private school this judge — coincidentally the first African American woman up for a seat at the big bench — can’t be trusted to rule on cases that come before the court?
+So, Cruz thinks that because certain books are accessible to students at an elite, private school, this judge — coincidentally the first African American woman up for a seat at the big bench — can’t be trusted to rule on cases that come before the court?
 At least we might trust that Jackson, unlike Cruz, would read the facts of the case in their proper context.
 Cruz apparently hasn’t read the books he finds so repugnant because the excerpts he quoted were demonstrably taken out of context.

 If nothing else, Cruz’s performance has reaffirmed why he’s the least popular person on Capitol Hill and why former House speaker John A. Boehner memorably uttered an instruction to his former antagonist while recording the audiobook of his recent memoir, “On the House”: “Ted Cruz, go f--- yourself.”